StephanMoeller/zigmkay/README.md

 - Understandable error messages.
 Zmk lags this, qmk is a little better in this regard
 - Flexibility to do simple thing as eg Tap for RALT+Key, Hold for mod/layerhold.
 Qmk does not allow this combo.
 - Understandable keymap definition: qmk relies on custom code for semi advanced stuff, zmk has a nice way of defining a behavior and then pass arguments to that in the keymap.
+- tri-layer where one of the holds does shift itself.
+In qmk this goes to entirely custom code instantly. in zmk not sure, but an entire uppercase layer does not cut it as the key cannot be used as a standalone shift key for shortcuts then.
+Also, every alpha combo must be duplicated.
+- Simple extra stuff should be isolatable to a single keys logic
+-   examples:
+-     special tab button while hold layer:
+-     1. Layer hold should have an extra snippet for onHoldExit (when layer is exited) that will simply fire an alt-released code if it is currently held
+-     2. The special tab key should have an extra snippet for onBeforeTapEnter which should fire an alt-pressed in case it is not already held
+-     special nvim jump keys:
+-       Hold down a number layer that will fire Up when released, allowing line jumps using just: Press hold key, type number, release hold key - now nvim jumps up.
+-       The same functionality for jumping down